terrastruct/d2-docs/docs/tour/exports.md

 The resulting SVG has CSS injected into it.
 This, along with the use of HTML `<foreignObject>`s used to make Markdown work, means that the SVG is meant to be viewed in a web context.
 For example, opening it up in your browser, embedding it onto a webpage.
-It will not look right without a web context, like in Inkscape or Adobe Illustrator.
+It may not look right without a web context, like in Inkscape or Adobe Illustrator.

 On the CLI, if you pass in `-`
 - for the input, it reads D2 from stdin